Iron Deficiency Anemia: Discover Its Symptoms & Supplements To Take

 Iron Deficiency Anemia, According To TCM

 A TCM practitioner will check for low levels of iron by observing the bottom of the inner eyelids and complexion and tongue.
 If they appear pale, he or she is likely to suggest anemia.
 He or she may also check iron levels by palpating the pulse.
 Weak pulse suggests blood deficiency.
-The pulse is usually thin
+The pulse is usually thin as blood and qi deficiency often go hand in hand.

 Iron Deficiency Anemia Treatment Options